brown-band/website/pages/scripts/1998-1999/fall/dartmouth.md

 For the purpose of verse, we’ll call him Mike Zwarge\
 Which is helpful: he’s tall, not to mention he’s large.\
 He like-a to swing, he teaches us all,\
-It’s Michael Zwarg—"Whaddaya mean it’s last call?"
+It’s Michael Zwarg—“Whaddaya mean it’s last call?”

 Now we have Persky, whose first name is Jon\
 A bandie so long that his liver’s half gone\